 When everyone pays their fares, it means there is more money to spend on extra services and new infrastructure, and we are able to better plan for future services and develop accurate real-time information for you.

-It’s now easier than ever to pay for public transport because Contactless payments are available on all public transport in NSW.
-Opal readers across the network accept American Express, Mastercard and Visa.
-You can also tap on and off using mobile wallets on smartphones, tablets and wearable devices linked to these cards.
-You can use a contactless payments for Adult Opal fares and get the same travel benefits as Opal.
+It’s now easier than ever to pay for public transport because contactless payments are available on all public transport in NSW.
+You can use a contactless credit or debit card or linked device for Adult Opal fares and get the same travel benefits as Opal.